They're fancy, shiny, and packed with great tech - and of course, they’re brand new. You can’t possibly lease a used car, right?

 Leasing a new car allows you to drive the Audi or Mercedes-Benz of your dreams for a low monthly price.
 If you opt for a maintenance package, you don’t even have to worry about servicing the car - this is just a figure added on to your monthly rental, so you can relax until the end of the contract.

-Even if you’re on a budget, we recommend waiting around for some special offers on a new car - you’ll be surprised at how affordable some leasing deals can be!
+Even if you’re on a budget and you're wondering whether to buy or lease a car, we recommend waiting around for some special offers on a new car - you’ll be surprised at how affordable some leasing deals can be!
 You might be able to pick up a car you never thought you’d afford.

 To make sure you don’t miss those deals, make sure you regularly visit Lease Fetcher to check the dealership that offers the cheapest deal for your car of choice!